Worth a read, but long-winded, self-absorbed and pretentious. Take with a pinch of salt.

 The book has further brought to light some of the worst things about how the world currently works.
 For example, Oxfam says all the people who own half the wealth on Earth could fit on a bus.
 To be fair, as university students living in one of the world’s richest countries, most of us are also very privileged – but there is no denying that this statistic is shocking.
 He also reveals that 70% of the British media is controlled by just three companies.
 Most people have heard statistics like these before, but rarely have there been so many in one place, and rarely have they been so persuasive.

 So what’s the alternative?
 He describes a system which, if it worked, would be fairer than the one we have now.
-One of the more sensible things suggested is a democracy like the one they have in Brazil.
+One of the more sensible things suggested is a democracy like the one they have in some Brazilian communities.
 Here, discussions are held once a year on key issues, and after agreement, new policies are made.
 People who attend these meetings come from a variety of backgrounds, so they are truly representative.
-As a result, inequality has decreased, environmentally friendly laws have been passed, public spending on education and health amongst other things has increased.
-Basically, if everyone is listened to and listens, a middle ground that is good for everyone can be reached.
+As a result, inequality has decreased, environmentally friendly laws have been passed, public spending on education and health among other things has increased.
+Basically, if everyone is listened to and listens, a middle ground that benefits all may be possible to achieve.

 Despite his claims, some of these changes could, if enough people fought for them, take place within the parameters of the system we have now, as it evolves into a new one.
 Campaigning for fairer democracy, environmental responsibility, boycotting corporations and anything else you believe in can still be done by a person who votes.

 If it were about half the length, this could have been a very good book.
 It’s still worth a read for someone who’s interested in, but also dis-satisfied with politics.
 In between the bullshit, there is real and genuine passion and several inspiring points about the way in which the world is run, and how we – the younger generation – might have the power to change it.

 Revolution is published by Century and available to buy now.